scriptkiddiex/MaskUrl/README.md

 If You Copy The Code And Make Your Own, Don't Forget To Give Me Some Credit Kid!

-#### Legal Disclaimer
+## Legal Disclaimer

-## You Can Only Use This Tool For Educational Purposes, Remember That It Is Illegal To Scam Or Hack Others
+## You Can Only Use This Tool For Educational Purposes.
+Using MaskUrl for illegal activities, unauthorized phishing, or malicious attacks is strictly prohibited.

-If You Get Caught, You're On Your Own
+## You Are Responsible For Your Own Actions.
-Don't Come To Me And Blame Me For It
+The Developer Is Not Responsible For Any Misuse Or Damage Caused By This Tool.

 ## Features